Tutorial¶

 Create an empty new repository on Github.
 Give

-above.
-The name should contain alphanumeric characters and optionally -
+it a name that matches <project-name> above.
+The name should contain alphanumeric characters and optionally -.

 DO NOT check any boxes under the option Initialize this repository